 In the United States, the Company competes with other independent tower owners, some of which also provide site rental and network services; wireless communications carriers, which own and operate their own tower networks; service companies that provide engineering and site acquisition services; and other potential competitors, such as utilities, outdoor advertisers and broadcasters, some of which have already entered the tower industry.
 Wireless communications carriers that own and operate their own tower networks generally are substantially larger and have greater financial resources than the Company.
 The Company believes that tower location, capacity, price, quality of service and density within a geographic market historically have been and will continue to be the most significant competitive factors affecting tower rental companies.
-The Company also competes for acquisition and new tower construction opportunities with wireless communications carriers, site developers and other independent tower operating companies and believes that competition for tower site acquisitions will increase and that additional competitors will enter the tower market, some of which may have greater financial resources than the Company.
+The Company also competes for acquisition and new tower construction opportunities with wireless communications carriers, site developers and other independent tower operating companies and believes that competitors will enter the tower market, some of which may have greater financial resources than the Company.